kewellcjj/flask-page/pages/demystify-xgboost.md

 Earlier this year, I had a chance to write decision trees and random forests from near scratch.
 It was amazing that the math behind tree-based methods is so neat and "simple", yet the performance could be very good.
 I was able to go for an extra mile, managing to build a simple implementation of XGBoost.
 To do so, I had to study the original paper of XGBoost in depth (kinda, I probably only touched 30% of details).
 I feel it is a good time to revisit what I have done and go over what I have learned during the process.

 Note that various tree boosting methods exist way before the invention of XGBoost.
 The major contribution of XGBoost is to propose an efficient calculation, parallel tree learning algorithm and system optimizations, which combined together, resulting in a scalable end-to-end tree boosting *system*.
-The making of XGBoost not only requires understanding in decision tress, boosting and regularization, but also demands knowledge in computer science, particularly high performance computing.
+The making of XGBoost not only requires understanding in decision tress, boosting and regularization, but also demands knowledge in computer science such as high performance computing and distributed system.

+I will go over the basic mathematics behind the tree boosting algorithm in XGBoost.
+Most of materials are referenced directly from the XGBoost paper.
+I'm writing this blog to strengthen and further my understanding of XGBoost, and at the same time to share my view of the algorithm with a few additional details that was not discussed in the original paper.

 # Decision trees and gradient tree boosting